Amazon's Lab126 expands in Silicon Valley

 "It's great for Sunnyvale," she added.
 "Amazon will join a great roster of other Valley tech firms that are already here."

 Yahoo!
-Inc's corporate headquarters is down the street from where Lab126 will be based.
-Microsoft, Hewlett-Packard, NetApp and Juniper Networks also have offices nearby, she noted.
+Inc's (YHOO.O) corporate headquarters is down the street from where Lab126 will be based.
+Microsoft (MSFT.O), Hewlett-Packard (HPQ.N), NetApp (NTAP.O) and Juniper Networks (JNPR.N) also have offices nearby, she noted.

 Apple, which is based in Cupertino, another Silicon Valley town, recently moved into some office buildings in Sunnyvale too, Verceles said.